 - 1 pair of rubber gloves optional

-- 1 bolttle of washable fabric glue
+- 1 bottle of washable fabric glue

 - 1 Jolee Iron on Transfer Sheets

-- 1 Pen to trace the pattern
+- 1 Pen to trace the free Christmas stocking pattern

 Instructions

-- Step 1: Gathering the Items for Tea StainingTea staining is a fantastic technique to add a vintage touch to your DIY Christmas stockings.
-Here’s a step-by-step guide on how to tea stain the fabric pieces:Tea staining the fabric for your DIY Christmas stockings is a relatively straightforward process.Start by filling a large pot with water and placing it on the stove to heat.Next, add tea bags to the water and use a wooden spoon to stir, allowing the tea to infuse into the water.
+- Step 1: Gathering the Items for Tea StainingTea staining the fabric for your handmade stockings is a relatively straightforward process.Start by filling a large pot with water and placing it on the stove to heat.Next, add tea bags to the water and use a wooden spoon to stir, allowing the tea to infuse into the water.
 It’s important to heat the water until it becomes warm but not boiling.
-Once the water reaches a warm temperature, turn off the flame.Now, carefully place your stocking fabric pieces into the pot.
-Stir the fabric in the tea mixture, ensuring that each piece is evenly coated.
-Move the pieces around gently to promote uniform staining.A pot of water for the tea bagsAfter a few moments of tea staining, move the pot near the sink to make the process less messy when removing the fabric.
-Here’s what you should do next:One piece at a time, carefully remove the fabric from the pot and give it a good squeeze to eliminate the excess tea water.
+Once the water reaches a warm temperature, turn off the flame.Now, carefully place each piece of fabric into the pot.
+Stir the fabric pieces in the tea mixture, ensuring that each piece of fabric is evenly coated.
+Move each fabric piece around gently for uniform staining.After a few moments of tea staining, move the pot near the sink to make the process less messy when removing the fabric.Tea staining is a fantastic technique to add a vintage touch to your DIY Christmas stockings.
+Here’s a step-by-step guide on how to tea stain the fabric pieces:Carefully remove each piece of fabric from the pot and give it a good squeeze to eliminate the excess tea water.
 Take your time with this step to ensure you achieve the desired level of staining.Next, hang them to dry.

-- Step 2: Trace the Pattern for the ProjectStart by using the free printable stocking pattern and begin tracing the body of the stocking onto your tea-stained fabric.If you’re using the free pattern and wish to have a larger size, consider taking it to a copy center where they can enlarge it for a little cost.Once you’ve finished tracing the pattern onto the stocking fabric, it’s time to hang the pieces up to dry.
-The good news is that they won’t take too long to dry, so you’ll be able to proceed with the next steps of the project relatively quickly.
+- Step 2: Trace the Pattern for the ProjectStart by using the free stocking pattern and begin tracing the body of the stocking onto each piece of fabric.
+Leave 1/4 inch for seam allowance for the fabric glue.If you’re using the free pattern and wish to have a larger size, consider taking it to a copy center where they can enlarge it for a little cost.Once you’ve finished tracing the pattern onto each piece of fabric, hang your new Christmas stockings to dry.
+These won’t take too long to dry, so you’ll be able to proceed with the next steps of this easy project.

-- Step 3: Ironing the Cut Squares FlatBefore tracing the pattern onto the fabric squares, it’s important to iron them to ensure they are flat and free of wrinkles.
-Here’s step 3 of the process:Since the fabric squares may have become wrinkled from squeezing out the excess water, use a hot iron without steam to remove the wrinkles.
-Carefully iron each fabric square, taking your time to achieve a smooth and wrinkle-free surface.
-This step will help prepare the fabric for tracing the stocking pattern and ensure you have a neat appearance.
+- Step 3: Ironing the Cut Squares FlatBefore tracing the pattern onto the fabric squares, it’s important to iron each piece of fabric to ensure they are flat and free of wrinkles.
+Since each piece of fabric may have become wrinkled from squeezing out the excess water, use a hot iron without steam to remove the wrinkles.
+Carefully iron each piece of fabric, taking your time to achieve a smooth and wrinkle-free surface.
+This step will help prepare each piece of fabric for tracing your free Christmas stocking pattern.

-- Step 4: Tracing the Pattern onto the FabricUsing a pen is the recommended tool for tracing the pattern onto the fabric, as it provides the best results.
-Carefully trace the pattern onto each fabric piece, ensuring you have mirror images for the stocking shapes.
-Take your time during this step to achieve accurate and symmetrical lines for your stockings.After you have your pattern, trace it onto each piece of fabric to make mirror images for your stocking shapes.
-I suggest using a pen to trace the pattern because it works best.Now, it’s time to grab a good pair of scissors and cut out your stocking pattern pieces.Using your trusty scissors, carefully cut along the traced lines to separate each pattern piece.
-Since we are making four stockings, you will need eight pieces to create mirror images for each stocking.
-Take your time and ensure precise cuts to maintain the integrity of the pattern and fabric.
+- Step 4: Tracing the Pattern onto the FabricUse a pen to trace the free pattern onto each piece of fabric, ensuring you have mirror images for DIY Christmas stocking.
+Take your time during this step to achieve accurate and symmetrical lines for your new Christmas stockings and leave a 1/4 inch seam allowance for the fabric glue.After you have your free Christmas stocking pattern, trace it onto each piece of fabric to make mirror images for your stocking shapes.
+I suggest using a pen to trace the pattern.Using scissors, carefully cut along the traced lines to separate each pattern piece.
+Since we are making four handmade stockings, you will need eight pieces of fabric to create mirror images for the new stockings.
+Take your time and ensure precise cuts to maintain the integrity of the pattern and each piece of fabric.

-- Step 6: Carefully Iron on Images of Your ChoiceWhen ironing the images, it’s essential to use a piece of wood underneath the fabric I mentioned above.
-This is important because the fabric needs to be smooth.
-Also, set the iron on high with NO steam.First, go over the outer fabric where you want the image, and lightly add heat.
-Next, place your image face down and press the iron firmly.
-This is important because this is when the ink transfers to your stocking fabric.
-It’s also necessary to press firmly when moving the iron.
-I suggest counting to 60.
-Also will notice the ink pulling from the paper.
-Look at the packaging for instructions for your specific fabric.
+- Step 5: Adding The Images to StockingsHeat your pieces of fabric and make sure the image is going on the right sides of your new stockings, and lightly add heat.
+Next step, place your image face down and press the iron firmly.
+This is important because this is when the ink transfers to your stockings.It’s also necessary to press firmly when moving the iron.I suggest counting to 60.
+You will notice the ink pulling from the paper.
+Look at the packaging for instructions for your specific fabric.After you finish ironing, carefully begin to remove the backing.

 Notes

-Christmas Stockings and Free Pattern
+Christmas Stockings And Free Pattern

-Items Needed:- old cotton tablecloth, cotton fabric, or cotton muslin fabric
+Â- old cotton tablecloth, cotton fabric, or cotton muslin fabric

 - stocking trim, plain fabric, or faux fur